Travelling India has been a strange and grounding experience, and celebrating Holi Festival in India was no exception.

 Given the way childbirth works, it’s safe to assume women are pretty aware of the ways of the world.

 Nevertheless, that’s the way it is in India.
 Of course, this isn’t the case with everyone, but my experience has been that men run the show, and women are secondary.
 The Hindu Holi festival is the perfect example.

 Also known as The Festival of Colour, Holi celebrates the triumph of good over evil.
-The tradition of throwing coloured powder and water is believed to originate Krishna, the Hindu god depicted with dark blue skin.
-The story goes that complained to his mother about his girlfriend’s (Radha’s) fair skin, so his mother suggested he smear her skin with paint, so now there’s a tradition of smearing your loved ones with paint.
+The tradition of throwing coloured powder and water is believed to originate with Krishna, the Hindu god depicted with dark blue skin.
+The story goes that he complained to his mother about his girlfriend’s (Radha’s) fair skin, so his mother suggested he smear her skin with paint, so now there’s a tradition of smearing your loved ones with paint.

 And folks, that’s what happens.
 Only it’s not just loved ones that get smeared with paint.
 It’s absolutely everyone.